erikvanoosten/metrics-scala/README.md

 * Easy creation of all metrics types.
 * Almost invisible syntax for using timers (see example below).
 * Scala specific methods on metrics (e.g. `+=` on counters).
+* Derives proper metrics names for Scala objects and closures.
+* Actor support.
+* Future support.

 Planned:

 * Health check support.
-* Actor support.
-* Future support.

 ## Available versions